-Paradise Point, located on a private island in California, is a unique place where hotel and the great outdoors intertwine, so it's only natural that we're committed to lessening our impact on our environment.
+Paradise Point, located on a private island in California, is a unique place where our San Diego green resort and the great outdoors intertwine, so it's only natural that we're committed to lessening our impact on our environment.

 Top green hotel practices implemented as part of the Destination Hotels & Resorts Destination Earth program include: